xzuyn/musubi-tuner/README.md

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- September 28, 2025
+    - Support for training and inference of [Qwen-Image-Edit-2509](https://github.com/QwenLM/Qwen-Image) has been added.
+See [PR #590](https://github.com/kohya-ss/musubi-tuner/pull/590) for details.
+Please refer to the [Qwen-Image documentation](./docs/qwen_image.md) for more information.
+        - Multiple control images can be used simultaneously.
+While the official Qwen-Image-Edit-2509 supports up to 3 images, Musubi Tuner allows specifying any number of images (though correct operation is confirmed only up to 3).
+        - Different weights for the DiT model are required, and the `--edit_plus` option has been added to the caching, training, and inference scripts.

 - September 24, 2025
     - Added `--force_v2_1_time_embedding` option to Wan2.2 LoRA training and inference scripts.
 See [PR #586](https://github.com/kohya-ss/musubi-tuner/pull/586) This option can reduce VRAM usage.
 See [Wan documentation](./docs/wan.md#training--学習) for details.